devdazed/boxcar-api/README.md

 - **sourceUrl**: This is a URL that may be used for future devices.
 It will replace the redirect payload.
 - **iconUrl**: This is the URL of the icon that will be shown to the user.
 Standard size is 57x57.

-###User.notify(message, fromScreenName, fromRemoteServiceId, sourceUrl, iconUrl)
-To use the User API, you must first install the boxcar Growl service.

-- **message**: The message to display to the user.
-This message should be at a maximum somewhere around 140 characters in length.
-Longer messages will be truncated depending on the client receiving it.
-- **fromScreenName**:  The user or application sending the notification.
-This is matched for the redirect performed by Boxcar (if set by the user).
-- **fromRemoteServiceId**: An integer value that will uniquely identify the notification, and prevent duplicate notifications about the same event from being created.
-- **sourceUrl**: This is a URL that may be used for future devices.
-It will replace the redirect payload.
-- **iconUrl**: This is the URL of the icon that will be shown to the user.
-Standard size is 57x57.